 Prime Minister says he is ‘very encouraging’ of people flying national flags

+Starmer issues warning after saying he is ‘very encouraging’ of people flying flags

-The Prime Minister has said he is “very encouraging” of people flying national flags, but said they can be devalued when flown “purely for divisive purposes”.
+Prime Minister Kier Starmer has said he is “very encouraging” of people flying national flags, but said they can be devalued when flown “purely for divisive purposes”.

 The widespread flying of Union and St George’s Cross flags, following an online campaign called Operation Raise the Colours, has become contentious and several local authorities have removed them from public infrastructure.